ztsrxh/ztsrxh.github.io/_pages/dxhdiefb.md

 Dev kit and detailed description for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)

-The RSRD has not been formally published.
+- The RSRD has not been formally published.
 The download link is temporarily unavailable.
 Any questions, please contact us: zhaot20@mails.tsinghua.edu.cn
+- The download starts after a moment of clicking *download*.
+If something goes wrong, try change your IP or DNS.
 {: .notice--danger}